 Type of Dive: Shore

-Suggested experience: Sport / ocean diver
+Suggested experience: Sport/ocean diver

 Travel directions: From the Corran Ferry take the A861 to Strontian.
-Before reaching Strontian turn left on the A884 towards Lochaline skirting round the top of Loch Sunart.
+Before reaching Strontian turn left on the A884 towards Lochaline skirting around the top of Loch Sunart.
 After a couple of miles turn right down a minor road signed Laudale and follow this couple of miles along the side of the loch until you reach the pier.
 Marked on the OS map as a jetty.

 Parking directions: You can park on the top of the pier itself or next to it, there is plenty of space Google